Github|...

 Bash

-spky cloud env delete DATABASE_URL
+spky env rm DATABASE_URL

 Importing from a File